jabranr/jabranr.github.io-legacy/_posts/2015-09-07-test-geo-skills-with-guess-where-app.markdown

 private: false
 ---

-A week ago I came across an interesting [geo quiz by The Independent](http://www.telegraph.co.uk/travel/citybreaks/11825481/Quiz-Can-you-identify-these-cities.html).
+A week ago I came across an interesting [geo quiz by Telegraph](http://www.telegraph.co.uk/travel/citybreaks/11825481/Quiz-Can-you-identify-these-cities.html).
 The quiz that used 15 static unmarked map views of famous capitals from around the world - requires you to guess the name of those capitals - ultimately challenging your geographical skills.
 Despite being maps enthusiast, I could only guess 6 correctly out of 15.
 I would blame it on playing it straight after waking up in the morning.

 Nevertheless, I immediately thought, how great it would be to have a live, interactive and dynamic version of it.
 Well, I also thought why not build it.
 So here it is at [http://jabran.me/guess-where/](http://jabran.me/guess-where/) Go ahead and give it a go!